8 Tips for Successful Program Management

 • Defining and communicating the unique characteristics of each program

-• Gathering information on the activities and data needed in preparation for the regular status meetings
+• Calling for the activities and data needed in preparation for the regular status meetings

 • Ensuring the data quality of the projects